qld-gov-au/matrix-projects/README.md

 - This page will be used by devs to develop projects hosted on Matrix
 - Create a folder for each project
-- Work related to each project should happen on branch <PROJECT-NAME>.
+- Work related to each project should happen on a separate branch with PROJECT-NAME as branch name.
 This branch will be release candidate
 - Create all feature/custom/bugfix branches planned for release from release candidate branch.
 If there is an associated JIRA ticket, add ticket number to the branch name and commits
 - Merge all feature/custom/bugfix branches planned for release into release candidate branch.
 This must be peer reviewed by QOL team.
 - Pre Go-live merge it to master branch
+- On matrix, each project will have its own Git bridge pulling files from project's folder.
+This isolates releases on each projects.